 Jim Liddane

 the awarding of the first commercial radio licence

-In November 1995, Jim launched Musical Records Limited, a company which over the next 17 years, produced several thousand master recordings for songwriters wishing to release or license their own material for broadcast or movie projects.
+In November 1995, Jim departed RLO to launch Musical Records Limited, a company which over the next 17 years, would produce master recordings for songwriters who wanted to release or license their own material.

 In 1998, ISA started its own website - songwriter.co.uk - which soon estabished itself as one of the top international sites for musicians and songwriters.
-Nowadays, many broadcasting organisations, publications and websites use songwriter.co.uk as their source of information on the world of songwriting.
+Nowadays, many broadcasting organisations, publications and websites use the site as their primary source of information on the world of songwriting.

+Jim Liddane